MCausc78/stoat.py/docs/api.rst

 .. class:: Emoji

-    A union of all emoji types.
+    An union of all emoji types.

     The following classes are included in this union: